team2059/website/content/blog/2013/kickoff-2013.md

 ---
 date: 2013-01-14T15:17:59-04:00
-draft: true
 title: Kickoff 2013 with The Hitchhikers
 video: PJJjWEFOmk4
+blog:
+  - 2013
 ---

-FIRST Robotics Competition teams from across the state of North Carolina gathering together in Dorton Arena can only mean one thing (well, two things actually, but excluding the North Carolina Regional, one thing): it is time for kickoff.
+_FIRST_ Robotics Competition teams from across the state of North Carolina gathering together in Dorton Arena can only mean one thing (well, two things actually, but excluding the North Carolina Regional, one thing): it is time for kickoff.